BLOG CATEGORIES

 - Last, but certainly not least: educate your tenants.
 Hold on-site educational meetings and supplement with sending out regular communication on emergency procedures for your building.
 For an on-site meeting, it would be worthwhile to reach out to your local police department for assistance with tips and guidelines.
 Depending on your location and police force capacity, the department may be able to provide assistance in-house or can provide you with a retired law enforcement officer or other subject matter expert to help lead the discussion and provide useful tactical information on how to respond in this situation and more.
 Some useful references regarding an active shooter:

 As the property manager, you are required to provide an Emergency Action Plan (EAP) for the building that you manage.
-Not only does the EAP outline emergency training, contacts and personnel, but the most effective EAP’s are those that are comprehensive- they include emergency procedures for tenants to follow for specific dangers that may occur on the property.
+Not only does the EAP outline emergency training, contacts, and personnel, but the most effective EAP’s are those that are comprehensive- they include emergency procedures for tenants to follow for specific dangers that may occur on the property.
 This includes emergencies such as fires, natural disasters, bomb threats and, recently, active shooters.
 Below, we have outlined a distinct procedure that building tenants may follow in an active shooter situation.

 Active Shooter Emergency Procedure